Survey of Widows and Widowers

 The Financial Needs of Gen Y, Gen X, and Boomer Women

-Using data from a 2015 analysis of our study, The Financial Needs and Attitudes of Women of Color, The American College State Farm® Center for Women and Financial Services has compiled the most critical financial needs of Generation Y, Generation X, and Baby Boomer women.
+Using data from a 2015 analysis of our study, The Financial Needs and Attitudes of Women of Color, The American College State Farm® Center for Women in Financial Services has compiled the most critical financial needs of Generation Y, Generation X, and Baby Boomer women.

 - The Financial Needs of Gen Y, Gen X, and Boomer Women